GSK to partner with Vir for potential COVID-19 treatments, invest $250 mln

 Drugmakers across the globe are rushing to develop a treatment or vaccine for the fast-spreading coronavirus that has killed over 68,400 people globally.
 There are currently no approved treatments for the disease.

-Initial focus will be to accelerate development of Vir's investigational treatments, VIR-7831 and VIR-7832, the companies said.
+The collaboration will bring Vir's monoclonal antibody platform technology and GSK's expertise in functional genomics under one umbrella.

-The companies plan to directly start with a mid-stage trial within the next three to five months.
+The companies said initial focus will be to accelerate development of Vir's investigational treatments, VIR-7831 and VIR-7832, and plan to directly start with a mid-stage trial within the next three to five months.

 The equity investment from GSK is priced at $37.73 per Vir share, a 10% premium to the stock's Friday close.